Higher dimensional shrinking target problem in beta dynamical systems: introduction

 where $\varphi:\N\rightarrow \R_{\geq 0}$ is a positive function such that $\varphi(n)\rightarrow 0$ as $n\rightarrow \infty.$ The set $D(T,\varphi)$ can be viewed as the collection of points in $X$ whose $T$-orbit hits a shrinking target infinitely many times.
 The set $D(T,\varphi)$ is the dynamical analogue of the classical inhomogeneous well-approximable set

-As one would expect the `size' of both of these sets depend upon the nature of the function $\varphi$ i.e. how fast it is approaching to zero.
-The typical notion of size is in terms of Lebesgue measure but if the speed of approximation is rapid then, irrespective of the approximating function, the Lebesgue measure of the corresponding sets is zero (null-sets).
-For instance, if $\varphi(q)=|q|^{-\eta}$ then it follows from Schmidt's theorem (1964) that the Lebesgue measure of the set $W(\varphi)$ is zero for any $\eta>2$.
-To distinguish between null-sets the notion of Hausdorff measure and dimension are appropriate tools in this study.
-Note that both of the sets $D(T, \varphi)$ and $W(\varphi)$ are limsup sets and estimation of the size of such sets, in general, is a difficult task.
-However, in the last two decades, a lot of work has been done in developing the measure theoretic frameworks to estimate the size of limsup sets, for example, the ubiquity framework \cite{BDV} and the mass transference principle \cite{BeresnevichVelani, WWX, HussainSimmons2} are two such powerful tools.
-As a consequence of these tools a complete metrical theory, in all dimensions, has been established for the set $W(\varphi)$.
-However, not much is known for the higher dimensional version of the set $D(T, \varphi)$.
+As one would expect the `size' of both of these sets depend upon the nature of the function $\varphi$, that is, how fast it is approaching to zero.
+The size of the set $W(\varphi)$ in terms of Lebesgue measure or Hausdorff measure and dimension has been established even in the higher dimensional (linear form) settings, see \cite{BRV, WWX, HussainSimmons2} for further details.
+In contrast, not much is known for the higher dimensional version of the set $D(T, \varphi)$ { for general $T$}.

-Following the work of Hill and Velani \cite{HillVelani1, HillVelani2}, the Hausdorff dimension of the set $D(T, \varphi)$ has been determined for many dynamical systems, from the system of rational expanding maps on their Julia sets to conformal iterated function systems \cite{Urbanski11}.
+Following the work of Hill and Velani \cite{HillVelani1}, the Hausdorff dimension of the set $D(T, \varphi)$ has been determined for many dynamical systems, from the system of rational expanding maps on their Julia sets to conformal iterated function systems \cite{Urbanski11}.
 We refer the reader to \cite{CHW} for a comprehensive discussion regarding the Hausdorff dimension of various dynamical systems.
-In this paper, we confine ourself to the two dimensional shrinking target problem in the beta dynamical system with a general error of approximation.
+In this paper, we confine {ourselves} to the two dimensional shrinking target problem in the beta dynamical system with a general error of approximation.

 For a real number $\beta>1$, define the transformation $T_\beta:[0,1]\to[0,1]$ by This map generates the $\beta$-dynamical system $([0,1], T_\beta)$.
 It is well known that $\beta$-expansion is a typical example of an expanding non-finite Markov system whose properties are reflected by the orbit of some critical point, in other words, it is not a subshift of finite type with mixing properties.
 This causes difficulties in studying the metrical questions related to $\beta$-expansions.
-General $\beta$-expansions have been widely studied in the literature, see for instance \cite{TanWang, SeuretWang,LB, HussainWeiliang} and references therein.
+General $\beta$-expansions have been widely studied in the literature, see for instance \cite{HLSW, TanWang, SeuretWang, LB, HussainWeiliang} and references therein.
+In particular, the Hausdorff dimension, { denoted throughout as $\dim_H$, of $D(T_\beta, \varphi)$ was obtained in \cite{LB} and the Lebesgue measure and Hausdorff dimension of the set was calculated in \cite{HussainWeiliang}.
+Here $x_0, y_0\in [0, 1]$ are fixed and the approximating functions $\varphi_1, \varphi_2$ are positive functions of $n$.